loiccattani/Nodes/readme.md

 # History

 Releases tagged *R_x* are not meant to be any kind of incremental versionning to the playground as a whole.
-Instead they are milestones to interesting behaviors.
+Instead they are milestones of interesting behaviors.

+## R_7

+Performance greatly improved, but still far from last release's target.
+WebGL required to continue.
+Branched-out requestAnimationFrame polyfill as it seem slightly slower (by 5-6 fps), need more testing.

+Non performance-related changes:

+    - Switched to 1px squares instead of circles
+    - Added proportional shockwaves based on mouse down time.
+    - Added Mr.doob's Stat.js framerate monitor

 ## R_6